 - Do they have physical issues from gaming too much, including eye strain, carpal tunnel syndrome, and migraines?

-Reasons for Online Gaming Abuse
+Reasons for Online Gaming Dependency

 Research shows that most individuals battling the warning signs of an internet game addiction participate in multiplayer games on the web.
 Massively multiplayer online role-playing games (MMORPGs) are very addictive.
 They provide a fantasy world with an endless adventure where players can essentially live different lives as a new individual.
 They offer a chance to escape reality, leaving behind problems in the real world.